demanuel/NewsUP/README.md

 [upload]
 uploader= NewsUP <NewsUp@localhost.localdomain> #To identify de uploader and to receive replies.
 Usualy it's bogus.
 Switch -uploader

-[parity]
-enabled= 0 #If you want to enable parity creation.
-Switch -par redundancy= 10 #percentage of redundancy for parity files.
-Switch -par2red

 [generic]
-tmp = /tmp #folder to where the compression and/or par files should go.
-All the files are removed after upload.
-Switch -tmp randomize = 0 #0 or 1.
-To disable or enable the name change.
-If this is done, the person who download the files will required the parity files headerCheck= 1 #0 or 1.
+headerCheck= 1 #0 or 1.
 If this is enable, after each thread finishes their uploads it will check if the header was uploaded to server through a stat command
 ```